-Every year, a huge list of wonderful films (and not so) are released.
+Every year, a huge list of wonderful films (and not so) is released.
 Aside from local and international ones, we also have independent films and whatnot.
 And though we make a list of what to watch, it can be quite impossible to follow.

-There are days when we do not have the budget or the time.
+There are days when we do not have the budget or time.
 Sometimes we change our mind or the film is not available for viewing in our country.
 These are acceptable because we will be able to see them anyway in a few months to a year or so on TV.
 Plus, with the emergence of Netflix, iflix, and HOOQ we can easily watch them on our smartphones and computers once it becomes available.

 However, nothing beats the feeling of watching a film on cinemas during the “hype”.
 That is why I am still keeping a list of movies I will (try to) watch in theatres this year.

 The mutants are my first love.
 I always watch the series every Friday after The Power Rangers when I was young.
 And after the global smash hit X-Men: Days of Future Past, I am even more excited to see X-Men: Apocalypse especially the badass villain.

 The most powerful mutant is Apocalypse.
 He is immortal and invincible.
 Upon awakening, he is filled with a disillusionment and wanted to cleanse mankind.
 Thus, recruiting powerful mutants including Magneto to create a new world order.
 In Theaters May 2016

 Most people are following the Marvel Cinematic Universe which means Captain America: Civil War is a film Marvel fans should not miss.

 The film takes place one year after the events in Avengers: Age of Ultron wherein the government decides to set a governing body to oversee the Avengers.
 Sadly, this decision split the team where one is led by Steve Rogers and the other by Tony Stark.
 Watch the epic confrontation of Captain America and Iron Man.
 In Theaters May 2016